Boy, 15, dies after being found seriously injured on street

 Police were called to Clarendon Street, Glasgow, at around 10.30pm on Wednesday to reports of a person found injured.

-Emergency services attended but the 15-year-old was pronounced dead at the scene.
+Emergency services attended but the 15-year-old was pronounced dead at the scene, to the west of the city centre.

 Police say they are treating the death as suspicious and have launched an investigation.